piotrbakker/mainframe/readme.md

 ## Pages

-Use `Pages` to separate major sections or user flows within your product.
+Use `Pages` to separate rounds of design iterations, or different sections and user flows within your product.

 ## Frames